lucazav/binclass-tools/README.md

     #with_replacement = False,           # default
     currency = currency,
     random_state = 123,
-    title = 'Interactive Confusion Matrix for the Training Set');
+    title = 'Interactive Confusion Matrix for the Training Set') cf_fig
 ```

-Here the output:
+Here the figure returned:

 ![Interactive Confusion Matrix for the Training Set](/resources/images/05-interactive-confusion-matrix-train.png)

-As you can see, the interactive confusion matrix plot also returns metric dataframes that can be used in your code if needed.
+As you can see, the interactive confusion matrix plot also returns metrics related dataframes that can be used in your code if needed.
 One is the _threshold dependent metrics dataframe_:

 |    |   threshold |   accuracy |   balanced_accuracy |   cohens_kappa |   f1_score |   matthews_corr_coef |   precision |   recall |
 |---:|------------:|-----------:|--------------------:|---------------:|-----------:|---------------------:|------------:|---------:|